-INTERNATIONAL FINANCIAL MANAGEMENT
+FINA 631 INTERNATIONAL FINANCIAL MANAGEMENT

-Prerequisite: FINA 601 The focus of this course is on the financial problems faced by multipationals and other firms the financial problems faced by multinationals and other firms engaged in international business.
+Prerequisite: FINA 601

+The focus of this course is on the financial problems faced by multinationals and other firms engaged in international business.
 Topics covered include the foreign investment decision, sources of financing, capital structure and cost of capital for the multinational firm, forecasting exchange rates, managing exchange risk, diversification of international portfolios, and tax effects of international operations.